jmatsuzaki/note-normalization-for-zettelkasten/README.md

 You can check the results of the program execution in the "debug.log" file in the same folder.

-It is recommended that you first copy all of your Zettelkasten and run a test run in the copied folder.
-Then check the file after the run and make sure the notes are modified as expected.
+It is recommended that you first copy all of your Zettelkasten and test run in the copied folder.
+Then check the file after the run and make sure the notes are modified as expected in copied folder.

 It is strongly recommended to back up Zettelkasten using a mechanism such as git, even when running on production data.
 Not only should you be able to revert to the pre-run data, but you should also be able to see the differences for each file, like in Git diff, and repair them if necessary.

 ## Future works (TODO)

 - Windows and Linux support
-- Specify the file list
+- Specify the file
 - Toml and json Front Matter support

 ## Author